chroma-core/chroma/rust/wal3/README.md

 - fragment.start is strictly increasing.
 - The range (shards.fragments.start, shards.fragments.limit) is disjoint for all fragments in a manifest.
 No other shard will have overlap with log position.
-- MANIFEST.0 always exists to anchor the log as existing.
+- MANIFEST(0) always exists to anchor the log as existing.
 It will have dangling prev and next pointers after garbage collection.
 It is simply a marker that says that a manifest was once properly initialized.
+It is written as `MANIFEST.ffffffffffffffff`.

 ### Shard Structure